Bench

 community benchmark aggregator

-highcoverage discovery · gap detectionLowHighPartial fetchUse as a discovery and coverage layer, then upgrade important rows via corroboration or first-party reproduction.
+mediumcoverage discovery · gap detectionLowHighPartial fetchUse as broad discovery and historical coverage rather than a primary Apple Silicon frontier signal source.
+Prefer direct result or accelerator URLs over aggregate rankings, and upgrade important rows via corroboration or first-party reproduction.

 X local-AI chatter